vprabhudesai/ad-predictive-factors/README.md

 This project provided valuable insights into the potential of machine learning to predict Alzheimer's disease risk.
 The model successfully met the accuracy requirements, and we were able to identify key predictive factors contributing to the disease.

 ## Contributors
-- Vishesh Prabhudesai and Jill Balderson for assistance with data cleaning.
+- Vassudeo Prabhudesai and Jill Balderson for data cleaning.
-- Vishesh Prabhudesai and Jill Balderson for help with model optimization.
+- Vassudeo Prabhudesai and Jill Balderson for model optimization.
-- Vishesh Prabhudesai and Jill Balderson for visualizations and final presentation design.
+- Vassudeo Prabhudesai and Jill Balderson for visualizations and final presentation design.